 Over the years I became very interested in computers and learned to program with FORTRAN on a DEC PDP-6, then while at JPL programmed on a CDC-3100.
 When Radio Shack came out with their Model 1 computer, I got one and that was the start of a real love affair with computers.
 I learned major programming skills in several languages including Basic, Z80 Assembly, and C and even had a couple of commercial programs I wrote.
 I programmed on the Model 1, 3, 4 and color computers, favoring the OS9 operating system.

-About 1985 I started getting very uneasy and I felt like I wanted to do something with my life that had lasting meaning.
+About 1985 I started getting very uneasy and I felt like I wanted to do something that had lasting meaning.
 My opportunity came when the company I worked for started to fail, due to the inability to compete in a niche market, falling prices, and rising cost.
 I found myself out of work as whole layers of management were cut.
 I decided, after much soul searching, to go into full time ministry.
 My wife and I, with our two small children took an appointment to assist the large Salvation Army operation in Boise Idaho.
 We were there only 8 months but it quickly became clear that one cannot spend so many years as a technology person, and suddenly turn it off and become a social program kind of a person.
 I was very unhappy, my wife was unhappy, my children were unhappy and I knew we had reached the end of our road.
 In looking for how to move back to California, and what to do for a job, I was alerted to a new position with The Salvation Army, in Phoenix Arizona.
 While there were not many computers yet, the job was to be the person responsible for all computer operations in the Southwest Division (AZ, NM, Southern Nevada and Northwest Texas).
 I took the job and found my place.
 I am able to do the work I love, and at the same time help guide The Salvation Army into the Computer and Information Highway age.
-I now have between 130-200 computer systems I watch over and support everything from stand alone PC systems to major systems with large networks.
-I support several types of computers including the ever popular PC to a number of mainframe systems from Alphamicro Computer Systems.
-I do hardware repair as well as software support.
+I was Director of Information Technology for many years and in early 2006 I retired.
+I continue to live in Mesa Arizona and am very active with the local Salvation Army Corps.

 First and foremost I love my Heavenly Father and his son Jesus Christ, and that is what comes first in my life.
 My family is my next priority and that is followed by The Salvation Army and its mission.